Before you apply

 2. Pay your application fees

-If you decide to submit your application at a visa application centre (VAC), you will have to pay the VAC services fees.
-These fees are not included in your CIC application fees.
+If you apply on paper at a VAC, you will have to pay the VAC services fees.
+These fees are not included in your IRCC application fees.

 3. Submit your application

-In most cases, you will need a medical examination.
+In most cases, you will need a medical exam.
 A visa officer will send you instructions if you need one.
 This may add more than three months to the processing time of your application.
-Find more information about medical examinations.
+Find out more about medical exams.

-The length of time to process your application varies depending on the visa office where you applied.
+How long it takes to process your application depends on where you applied.
 For more information, see application processing times.

 - Do I need a permit to study in Canada?

 - I am an international student in Canada.
 Can I work while studying?